Royal Oak Charter Township, Michigan

-Royal Oak Charter Township is a charter township in Oakland County in the U.S. state of Michigan.
-As of the 2020 census, the population was 2,374.
-The city of Royal Oak is slightly to the north and is administered autonomously.
+Royal Oak Township is a charter township in Oakland County in the U.S. state of Michigan.
+An inner-ring suburb of Detroit, Royal Oak Township borders Detroit to the north, roughly 11 mi north of downtown Detroit.
+As of the 2020 census, the township had a population of 2,374.
+It is independent of the city of Royal Oak.